 Unaware of how to make a compelling case for their theme, many folks rely on fact sharing to do the heavy lifting of inspiring people.
 It seldom works.
 Imagine the difference between telling a single powerful story that connects the past to the present and dryly reading dates on a timeline: “In 1971 this happened; then in 1982 this happened…”

 Friends, we are not making a legal case, and volumes of evidence are not necessary to get people to care about your theme.

 To establish organization, you need to think of three sub-themes that support your main theme and provide the audience with a complete enough understanding of your point.
 The sub-themes can be facts, ideas, or stories, but there are only three of them.
 Much research has been conducted to investigate the recall (memory) people have after an event.
 Most people can only remember three things (some studies say as high as four, some as low as two).

 The content in the virtual event must be relevant to the audience.
-Why have they be invited to listen to this content?
+Why have they been invited to listen to this content?
 What motivated them to sign up and attend?

 Keeping the answers to those questions in mind, connect your three sub-themes to their lives.
 It helps if you know some basic things about your attendees—and given that they are likely your donors, I’m assuming you do.
 Interpreting the three sub-themes involves us connecting them to the audience’s lives—what they already know, care about, and can do something about.

 Here I challenge you to answer these questions about your sub-themes:

 In a virtual event, this is where the call-to-action comes in.
 If this is a fundraising event, then the call to action is an appeal to support the organization financially.